JoelNgiamKeeYong/aiap-ta-2024/README.md

 - Advanced Feature Engineering : Incorporate interaction terms or domain-specific features.
 - Deployment : Deploy the best-performing model as a REST API for real-time predictions.
 - Monitoring : Track model performance in production to detect drift and retrain as needed.

+## Troubleshooting

+1. Reset the project by running the script above and try again